 Why is my Monstera Cutting Not Rooting?

-However, if you have made the cutting in the right place and the cutting is still not rooting then the leaves can turn yellow and die as they are not able to uptake the moisture or nutrients.
+However, if you have made the cutting in the right place and the cutting is still not rooting, then the leaves can turn yellow and die as they are not able to take up the moisture or nutrients.

-- Use a cutting with 2 or 3 leaves and the leaves provide the cutting with the energy to grow new roots.
+- Use a cutting with 2 or 3 leaves, which provide the cutting with the energy to grow new roots.